Rómulo Gallegos

 Rómulo Ángel del Monte Carmelo Gallegos Freire (2 August 1884 – 5 April 1969) was a Venezuelan novelist and politician.
-For a period of nine months during 1948, he governed as the first freely elected president in Venezuela's history.
-He was removed from power by military officers in the 1948 Venezuelan coup.
+In 1948, he became the first freely elected president in Venezuela's history.
+He was removed from power after only nine months by a military coup.

-Rómulo Gallegos is considered the most relevant Venezuelan novelist of the 20th century, and a prominent figure in Latin American literature.
+Rómulo Gallegos is considered the most relevant Venezuelan novelist of the 20th century and a prominent figure in Latin American literature.

 Early life and writings

 Rómulo Gallegos was born in Caracas to Rómulo Gallegos Osío and Rita Freire Guruceaga, into a family of humble origin.
-He began his work as a schoolteacher, writer, classical music enthusiast, and journalist in 1903.
-His novel Doña Bárbara was first published in 1929, and it was because of the book's criticisms of the regime of longtime dictator Juan Vicente Gómez that he was forced to flee the country.
+He began his work as a schoolteacher, writer, classical music enthusiast and journalist in 1903.
+His novel Doña Bárbara was first published in 1929 and it was because of the book's criticisms of the regime of longtime dictator Juan Vicente Gómez that he was forced to flee the country.
 He took refuge in Spain, where he continued to write: his acclaimed novels Cantaclaro (1934) and Canaima (1935) date from this period.

 He returned to Venezuela in 1936 and was appointed Minister of Public Education.

 Political career

+In 1937 he was elected to Congress and, in 1940–41, served as Mayor of Caracas.

+In 1945, Rómulo Gallegos was involved in the coup d'état that brought Rómulo Betancourt and the "Revolutionary Government Junta" to power, in the period known as El Trienio Adeco.